Children's health and well-being

 Find out more and get involved

-There are many ways you could support these two programmes, from becoming a volunteer programme coach or being a running buddy at the final 5KM run to fundraising for or donating towards these programmes.
+There are many ways you could support these two programmes, from being a running buddy at the final 5KM run to fundraising for or donating towards these programmes.

-Supporting these programmes is important to ensure they can continue helping children at such a pivotal time in their lives.
+Supporting these programmes, cited as an ideal part of the COVID-19 recovery curriculum, is important to ensure they can continue helping children at such a pivotal time in their lives.

 Our Mini Mermaids